PeterOrmosi/hdd_innovation/README.md

 The files are saved in 3 branches (RnD, patents, product_char) for each corresponding analysis from the paper.

-questions: contact the corresponding author on the paper
+Any questions: contact the corresponding author on the paper